earthly/earthly/docs/caching/managing-cache.md

 To clear the entire auto-skip cache for your Earthly org, you can use the command `earthly prune-auto-skip`.

-To clear the auto-skip cache for a repository, you can use the command `earthly prune-auto-skip --prefix github.com/foo/bar`.
+To clear the auto-skip cache for an entire repository, you can use the command `earthly prune-auto-skip --path github.com/foo/bar --deep`.

-To clear the auto-skip cache for a specific target, you can use the command `earthly prune-auto-skip --prefix github.com/foo/bar+build`.
+To clear the auto-skip cache for a specific target, you can use the command `earthly prune-auto-skip --path github.com/foo/bar --target +my-target`.